 There are many sizes available for these cable savers.
 You should choose the one that will fit your headphones the best.

 Wrap the cable protector around the area where the headphones’ wire is fraying.

 To ensure that the cable saver stays in place, wrap it up to the end of the wire.
-This is the part where the headphones’ cord meets with the plug.
-These Jetec cable protectors are only for round cables wires.
+This is the part where the headphone cord repair meets with the plug.
+These Jetec cable protectors are only for round cable wires.